Pre-Purchase Building and Home Inspections

 Poor Tape Flashing Application

-Poor tape flashing application is common in residential window installation in new construction.
-This can result in water entry.
-In the video water entry was found to be occurring even during framing stage because it rained pretty hard during the inspection....
+Poor tape flashing application is common in residential window installation in new construction, and this can result in water entry.
+In the video water entry was found to be occurring even during framing stage because it rained pretty hard during the inspection. ...

 Nail Holes In New Construction Roof Systems are Common